School Choice Will Not Lead to Equity, Here’s Why

 School choice has been a hot topic for years and, given Mike Pence’s recent attack on Joe Biden for supposedly not supporting school choice, it is likely to be a key concept in the upcoming political debates on schooling and equity.

-This administration under Betsy Devos’ Department of Education has doubled down on school choice.
+Betsy Devos’ Department of Education doubled down on school choice, and many Democrats agree.
 The basic argument is, if wealthy parents are able to choose their schools through where they purchase homes, wouldn’t it lead to more equitable outcomes if poor parents were given options to choose as well?

 But don’t be fooled: using school choice to organize our schooling system will never lead to a more equitable system, and it will undermine our democracy in the process.

 Perhaps the most salient point to start with is that “school choice” hasn’t actually worked to improve performance outcomes for most or all students involved.
 So, even if what you care about and measure is test scores, school choice doesn’t seem to work.

 It has been 30 years since we began experimenting with charters and vouchers, the two main forms of choice in our schooling system.
 While there is some mixed evidence as measured by standardized tests, overall, vouchers have had no effect and charters have had little to no effect (and sometimes very negative effects — including increased racial and socio-economic segregation).

 This should be enough, but there’s more (so, even if you disagree with my assertion that school choice doesn’t work to increase test scores, stick with me…).
 When we think more carefully about the logic and the framing of school choice it never should have been a debate in the first place.